How to Create a Trial EXE

 - Press ‘Compile’ button and you will get the compiled trial EXE

-- This EXE will work with the following trial version warning window (which will be shown every several minutes which you have selected in field ‘Warning recall interval’ of the’Trial Version Options’ form), without the request of the user computer id until the trial period has expired.
+- This EXE will work with the following trial version warning window (which will be shown every several minutes or at every start of the application, based on what you have selected in field ‘Warning recall interval’ of the ‘Trial Version Options’ form), without the request of the user computer id until the trial period has expired.
 During the trial period the computer id can be found in Application Name About box.

 The copyright vendor info, which is shown in these windows, is taken from the “Application legal copyright” edit box.